Free Shipping on ALL Orders to Lower 48 States!!

 Why Do I Need Door Mats?

 1. A door mat covers an area of potential risk.
 Most slip and fall accidents occur near entrance ways and exit ways.
 This could be due to the amount of dirt and moisture tracked inside a building, or it could be that patrons enter and exit quicker than they linger around inside your shop.
-Either way, the potential risk for a slip and fall by your entrance dictates you should use a door mat.
-To prevent the most risk, a mat should be placed outside of your entrance, and directly inside your entrance.
+Either way, the potential risk for a slip and fall by your front door dictates you should use a door mat.
+To prevent the most risk, a mat should be placed outside your front door, and directly inside your entrance.
+Make sure you use a large mat if you have double doors.
 If the door mat placed outside of your business is a “wiper-scraper” mat, then the interior mat can be simply a “wiper” styled mat.
 The difference between these two mat styles is the texture and function of the mat surface.
 A wiper-scraper has tougher, harder tread that effectively wipes and scrapes dirt from the bottoms of shoes.
 A wiper has a slightly less aggressive tread.

 3. Visual appeal.
 We would be remiss without stating that the use of beautiful door mats creates a welcoming entrance to any establishment.
 As a business owner, you’ll make an effective first impression with a high-quality, aesthetically appealing mat that is capable of holding dirt and moisture without looking soiled.
 As a homeowner, a door mat is virtually standard and creates a hospitable atmosphere that makes a guest feel welcomed, comfortable, and confident they won’t track a mess into your house.